-There are many remedies that can help to prevent someone from snoring, but first, it’s important to determine what kind of snorer they are.
+Before we find a remedy that can help, first, it’s important to determine what kind of snorer you are to find out what exactly is causing it to happen.
 Most snoring comes from the nose and throat, but other factors, such as the tongue and soft palate can contribute to snoring.
 The type of snoring will determine the ways you can help to stop someone from snoring.

 The nose test – Look in a mirror.
 Press the side of one nostril to close it.
 With your mouth closed, breathe in through the other nostril.
 Does the nostril collapse?
 Also, with your mouth closed, try breathing in through your nose.
 Can you breathe easily?
 If breathing is difficult or the nostril collapses, you are likely a nose snorer.